 Entities shall report only liabilities eligible for meeting the Minimum requirement for own funds and eligible liabilities laid down in Directive 2014/59/EU (MREL / internal MREL) in this template.

-Where the reporting entity is a resolution entity, eligible liabilities as defined in point (71a) of Article 2(1) of Directive 2014/59/EU shall be reported.
+Where the reporting entity is a resolution entity, eligible liabilities as defined in Article 2(1), point (71a), of Directive 2014/59/EU shall be reported, before the deduction of unused prior permission amounts.
 In case of eligible liabilities governed by the law of a third country, only those liabilities which meet the requirements of Article 55 of that Directive shall be included.

-Where the reporting entity is an entity other than a resolution entity, it shall report eligible liabilities as referred to in point (a) of Article 45f(2) of Directive 2014/59/EU in this template, considering also, where applicable, the fourth subparagraph of Article 89(2) of that Directive.
+Where the reporting entity is an entity other than a resolution entity, it shall report eligible liabilities as referred to in Article 45f(2), point (a), of Directive 2014/59/EU in this template, considering also, where applicable, Article 89(2), fourth subparagraph, of that Directive, before the deduction of unused prior permission amounts.
 In case of instruments governed by the law of a third country, the instrument shall only be included in this row if it meets the requirements of Article 55 of that Directive.

 The breakdown by type of liability is based on the same set of liability types used in the reporting for the purposes of resolution planning in accordance with Regulation (EU) 2018/1624.
 References to that Regulation are provided to define the different types of liabilities.